The Crooked Treehouse

 (Angel, Cordelia, Wesley, Gunn, Spike, Drusilla, Darla, The Master, Lindsey, Holland)

-There is a lot of backstory in this episode as Darla was captured by Wolfram & Hart between seasons, and it's up to Angel to save his fellow vampire with a soul.
+There is a lot of backstory in this episode as Darla was brought back by Wolfram & Hart between seasons, and it's up to Angel to save his fellow vampire with a soul.

 Episode 2: The Trial